SalesforceAIResearch/FinDap/README.md

 With the above breakdown of capabilities, our evaluation framework consists of a suite for assessing these capabilities using development sets and unseen (held-out) evaluation sets.
 Our development set is directly split from the training data at each stage.
 Below Table outlines the capabilities and the evaluation benchmarks selected to cover these capabilities.
 <p align="center">
     <img src="./assets/evaluation.png" width="80%"> <br>
 Summary of FinEval.
-New datasets released with FinDAP are colorhighlighted for emphasis.
+New datasets released with FinDAP are color-highlighted for emphasis.
 </p>